 Best tax-free cash ISAs 2020

 Want to boost your savings?
-Getting yourself a tax-free cash ISA is a surefire way to make some extra cash, and they're super easy to set up.
-Here's your beginner's guide!
+Opening a tax-free cash ISA is a surefire way to make some extra cash, and they're super easy to set up.
+Here's your beginner's guide to ISAs!

 According to our National Student Money Survey, 75% of you have at least some money in your savings – and if you're one of them, you might want to consider opening a cash ISA.

-Cash ISAs, or ‘Individual Savings Accounts’, are basically savings accounts that let you store your money without having to pay tax on any interest you make.
+ISAs, or 'Individual Savings Accounts', are basically savings accounts that let you store your money without having to pay tax on any interest you earn.

-But there are still some perks to opening an ISA which make them well worth your consideration, so buckle up as we take you through the pros and cons of opening an ISA as a student.
+Despite a recent change in the law that means it's unlikely you'll pay tax any interest as a student, there are still some perks to opening an ISA which make them worth your consideration.
+So, buckle up as we take you through the pros and cons of opening an ISA as a student.

 What's in this guide?